ashishdarekar/Kratos_OpenFOAM_adapter/README.md

         1.  ```
             paraFoam -case .&
             ```
-        2. Load the KRATOS results from the folder > vtk_structure_output
+        2. Load the KRATOS results from the folder > vtk_output_structure
     5. Displacement of the tip can be seen using:
         ```
         python plot_displacement.py